 The Compensation Committee reviews non-employee director compensation approximately every year, to determine the appropriate compensation for service on the Board.
-The Compensation Committee last reviewed non-employee director compensation in November 2021.
-In doing so, the Compensation Committee reviewed and considered a peer group study prepared by its executive compensation advisor, Aon Human Capital Solutions, a division of Aon plc ("Aon").
+The Compensation Committee last reviewed non-employee director compensation in December 2022.
+In doing so, the Compensation Committee reviewed and considered a peer group study prepared by its then-retained executive compensation advisor, Aon Human Capital Solutions, a division of Aon plc ("Aon").
 The Compensation Committee did not strictly target any specific levels of pay, and instead, used the comparative market data provided by Aon as an important reference point in its decision-making process.
-Based on its review, for fiscal year 2022, the Compensation Committee recommended, and our Board agreed, to not make any changes to our non-employee director compensation from fiscal year 2021, other than to decrease the annual Risk Committee Chair retainer from \$25,000 to \$20,000 and to increase the annual Risk Committee Member (non-Chair) retainer from \$7,500 to \$10,000.
+Based on its review, for calendar year 2023, the Compensation Committee recommended, and our Board agreed, to not make any changes to our non-employee director cash compensation from calendar year 2022, other than to increase the value of the initial and annual RSU grants to \$225,000 from \$200,000.